-- a timely hearing; - a fair-and, impartial and independent hearing panel; - the right to be represented by counsel at the Person's own expense; and - a timely, written, reasoned decision.
+- a timely hearing; - a fair and, impartial, and operationally and institutionally independent hearing panel; - the right to be represented by counsel at the Person's own expense; and - a timely, written, reasoned decision.

 If no such body as described above is in place and available at the time of the appeal, the Athlete or other Person shall have a right to appeal to CAS.